The site dedicated to Brazilian women of African descent

 Currently there seems to be a resurgence of expressions of racism.
 Was this racism repressed or has it become uneasy?

 Lia Vainer Schucman – It’s called the “medo branco” (white fear).
 I talk about this in a chapter of the book.
 While blacks found themselves in a subordinate position, racism existed, but did not assume forms so overt, because blacks didn’t contend with whites for access to public goods and to other positions in society – things that whites considered theirs by merit.
 But when the struggles of black social movements produced certain achievements, some whites began to feel threatened.
 This was clearly visible in the interviews I did.
 It was common, for example, the white respondents considering quotas for blacks in universities as privileges.
 But it didn’t occur to them to think that the place that they occupied exclusively before was a privilege.
 There was a built-in idea of merit.
-In my book, there is a picture of a school from the Limão neighborhood, in São Paulo, with the graffiti “Vamos cuidar de nossas crianças brancas” (Let’s take care of our white children)* on a wall.
+In my book, there is a picture of a school from the Limão neighborhood, in São Paulo, with the graffiti “Vamos cuidar de nossas crianças brancas” (Let’s take care of the future our white children)* on a wall.
 This was motivated by the fact that the school had decided that year in June to have a party with black motifs, motifs of African origin.
 And some parents revolted against it, without taking into account the official curriculum, adopting as if it were a generically human curriculum, is, in fact guided by European history and values, values that express supremacia branca (white supremacy).
 This graffiti, that expresses a racist point of view, was a reaction to the achievement of blacks, to having their history and their achievements recognized.

 Is the change of mentality a much more lengthy and difficult process than the conquest of rights and the adoption of affirmative public policies?